dabble-of-devops-bioanalyze/terraform-aws-batch/README.md

 ### Developing

-If you are interested in being a contributor and want to get involved in developing this project or [help out](https://cpco.io/help-out) with our other projects, we would love to hear from you!
-Shoot us an [email][email].
+If you are interested in being a contributor and want to get involved in developing this project or help out with other projects, I would love to hear from you!
+Shoot me an email at jillian@dabbleofdevops.com.

 In general, PRs are welcome.
 We follow the typical "fork-and-pull" Git workflow.